Arizona vs. Colorado Predictions, College Basketball BetMGM Promo Codes, & Picks - January 4

 Colorado Performance Insights

-- The Buffaloes outscore opponents by 15.4 points per game (posting 84.2 points per game, 25th in college basketball, and allowing 68.8 per outing, 122nd in college basketball) and have a +200 scoring differential.
+- The Buffaloes' +200 scoring differential (outscoring opponents by 15.4 points per game) is a result of putting up 84.2 points per game (24th in college basketball) while giving up 68.8 per outing (120th in college basketball).

-- The 38.8 rebounds per game Colorado accumulates rank 94th in the country, 11.3 more than the 27.5 its opponents pull down.
+- Colorado pulls down 38.8 rebounds per game (94th in college basketball) while allowing 27.5 per outing to opponents.
+It outrebounds opponents by 11.3 boards per game.

-- Colorado connects on 7 three-pointers per game (236th in college basketball) compared to its opponents' 6.8.
-It shoots 40.8% from deep, and its opponents shoot 32.2%.
+- Colorado makes 7 three-pointers per game (233rd in college basketball), while its opponents have made 6.8 on average.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.